Dornier Do 335: Flight tests

+Operational history

 Delivery commenced in January 1945.
 When the United States Army overran the Oberpfaffenhofen factory in late April 1945, only 11 Do 335 A-1 single-seat fighter-bombers and two Do 335 A-12 trainers had been completed.
+The two-seater trainer version was called Ameisenbär ("anteater").

 French ace Pierre Clostermann claimed the first Allied combat encounter with a Pfeil in April 1945.
-He describes leading a flight of four Hawker Tempests from No. 3 Squadron RAF over northern Germany when they came across an unknown aircraft whose description matched the Do 335's, flying at maximum speed at treetop level.
+He described leading a flight of four Hawker Tempests from No. 3 Squadron RAF over northern Germany when they came across an unknown aircraft whose description matched the Do 335's, flying at maximum speed at treetop level.
 Detecting the British aircraft, the German pilot reversed course to evade.
 Two pilots fired on the Dornier but Clostermann, despite the Tempests' considerable low altitude speed, decided not to attempt to chase it as it was obviously much faster.